Best Time for Manaslu Circuit with Tsum Valley Trek

 How much does the Manaslu Circuit with Tsum Valley Trek cost?

 The Manaslu Circuit with Tsum Valley Trek cost varies depending on the length, the route, and the facilities.
-The cost includes guides, porters, food, transportation, accommodation, and others.
+The cost includes guides, porters, food, transportation, and accommodation.

 What are the necessary permits required for the trek?